-- (i) During the year, the Company made cash advances to ATN Solar amounting to P22,245,526.
+- (i) During the year, the Company made cash advances to ATN Solar amounting to P38,913,778.
 These advances were used for ATN Solar's working capital requirement. - (ii) As discussed in Note 13, the Company is a beneficial owner of certain condominium units registered under the name of PLDI.
 Title to the properties has not been released to the Company as the Company intends to sell the properties through the sales network of PLDI.
 These properties are leased out to third parties also through PLDI.
-Proceeds of the rent are remitted to the Company by the latter. - Rent income collected by PLDI on these properties amounted to P2,113,500 in 2022 and P2,844,340 in 2021, and P2,267,455 in 2020. - (iii) Pursuant to Teaming Agreements executed in January 2013 and 2015 between the Company and certain related parties operating within Summit One Condominium Tower, a cost and expense sharing scheme related to technical operations was implemented.
+Proceeds of the rent are remitted to the Company by the latter.

+Rent income collected by PLDI on these properties amounted to P441,375 in 2023 and P2,113,500 in 2022, and P2,844,340 in 2021.

+(iii) Pursuant to Teaming Agreements executed in January 2013 and 2015 between the Company and certain related parties operating within Summit One Condominium Tower, a cost and expense sharing scheme related to technical operations was implemented.
 All other cost including, but not limited to salaries, utilities, and dues shall be borne by PLDI.
 Accordingly, certain cost and expenses maybe advanced by a party and to be reimbursed from another party on the proportionate share or usage between the related parties involved.

-For the years ended December 31, 2021 and 2020, the Company received advances from PLDI amounting to P1,500,000 and P2,409,190, respectively, for its share of communication, dues, and utilities expenses.
-For the year ended December 31, 2022, the Company made cash advances to PLDI for payment of dues and utilities amounting to P1,672,440.
+For the year ended December 31, 2021, the Company received advances from PLDI amounting to P1,500,000, for its share of communication, dues, and utilities expenses.
+For the years ended December 31, 2023 and 2022, the Company made cash advances to PLDI for payment of dues and utilities amounting to P52,965 and P1,672,440, respectively.

-(iv) On January 15, 2020, the Company entered into an agreement with Unipage Management, Inc. (UMI) for the expansion of its VSAT network located in Clark, Pampanga whereas, UMI has provided turnkey Engineering Procurement and Construction services for the establishment of a 9.3 meter satellite ground station in Clark, Pampanga for the delivery of new services by the Company.
+- (iv)During 2023, ATN Holdings, Inc. (ATNH) provides cash advances to the Company for working capital requirement.
+In 2022, advances made by ATNH to the Company amounted to P287,829. - (v) On January 15, 2020, the Company entered into an agreement with Unipage Management, Inc. (UMI) for the expansion of its VSAT network located in Clark, Pampanga whereas, UMI has provided turnkey Engineering Procurement and Construction services for the establishment of a 9.3 meter satellite ground station in Clark, Pampanga for the delivery of new services by the Company.

 During 2022, advances made by UMI for this contract amounted to P20,267,378 representing purchases of equipment.
+During 2023, repayment amounting to P1 million was made by UMI.

-(v) In the ordinary course of business, a certain stockholder provides cash advances to the company for additional working capital requirement.
-For the years ended December 31, 2021 and 2020, cash advances from stockholder for working capital requirement amounted to P2,916,243 and P3,453,330, respectively.
-For the year ended December 31, 2022, repayments of these advances amounting to P1,970,000 was made by the company.
+(vi)In the ordinary course of business, a certain stockholder provides cash advances to the company for additional working capital requirement.
+For the year ended December 31, 2021, cash advances from stockholder for working capital requirement amounted to P2,916,243.
+For the years ended December 31, 2023 and 2022, repayments of these advances amounting to P1,587,508 and P1,970,000, respectively, was made by the company.

-For the years ended December 31, 2022, 2021, and 2020, the Company did not provide compensation to its key management personnel.
+For the years ended December 31, 2023, 2022, and 2021, the Company did not provide compensation to its key management personnel.